JoshUoM/Steel-CCT-Predictor/README.md

 ## 2. Running the Code

 The model can be run using a variety of functions.
-These are 'CCT_Calculator', for predicting the CCT curves, 'CCT_Plotter', for plotting the CCT curves from the first function, and 'CCT_Fractions', for calculting the final constituent fractions at each modelled cooling rate.
+These are 'Steel_CCT_Calculator', for predicting the CCT curves, 'CCT_Plotter', for plotting the CCT curves from the first function, and 'CCT_Fractions', for calculting the final constituent fractions at each modelled cooling rate.

 ### Function 1: CCT Calculator

 This function can be used to get the raw CCT data for the test, and is as follows:

-    CCT_Calculator(comp,G,rates)
+    Steel_CCT_Calculator(comp,G,rates)

 An example of this would be: